-Aggregate compensation levels for NEOs have increased on a year-by-year basis over the period 2003 to 2008.
+Aggregate compensation levels for NEOs have increased on a year-by-year basis over the period 2004 to 2009 and do not correspondence with cumulative shareholder returns.
 These increases are generally consistent with the results of surveys for similar positions for other Canadian companies with revenues between \$500 million and \$1 billion and were considered necessary to ensure the competitiveness of the compensation levels of such Named Executive Officers.